Montmartre Funicular: Second renovation, 1991

 After fifty-five years of operation, transporting two million passengers annually, the system was in need of renovation.
 An idea was proposed by the RATP and the Mairie de Paris, to lengthen the line with a tunnel to the Anvers métro station.
 The idea was abandoned due to high cost.

 The RATP entirely rebuilt the funicular in 1990–1991.
 Operations ceased on 1 October 1990, being substituted with a minibus service, the "Montmartrobus", between the Place Pigalle and the top of the butte, until the new system entered service on 5 October 1991.
 The old stations were demolished and rebuilt as designed by architect François Deslaugiers.
 The works were undertaken by Schindler Group, a lift manufacturer, and cost 43.1 million francs.

 Since its latest renovation, the system uses angled lift technology with electrical traction.
 It is no longer a funicular but retains the term in reflection of its history.
 The system no longer functions with the requisite interconnected and counterbalanced arrangement of a funicular (where cabins always move in opposite directions, the descending cabin counterweighing the ascending one).
 The machinery is located in the higher station; it is composed of two totally independent winches powered by 130 kW motors.
 The cabins each weigh 6 t unladen, 10 t when full.
 They have a service brake and an emergency brake.
 The carriages and chassis were made by Skirail, and the electrics by Poma.

 Operation is entirely automatic: The presence and number of passengers are detected by a system combining electronic balance scales mounted in the cabin floor, and radar in the stations.
 A computer determines the cabin's departure, indicated with a display board in the cabin.
 According to the amount of passenger traffic, it chooses between the two possible operating speeds, 2 m/s and 3.5 m/s.
 For safety, the platform edge doors open only when a cabin is present, as on the Paris Métro Line 14 and some stations on London's Jubilee line.

 On 7 December 2006 at 5.50 pm, a cabin crashed down the slope during a brake system test by RATP.
 The terminal of the lifting cable broke.
 The service was suspended, adding to the problems of the residents and traders on the butte, the first having to make do with a less-frequent replacement bus service, the second seeing their trading levels fall (20–30% lower than for December 2006[sic]) from having fewer tourists.
 One of the two cabins was put back in service on 30 June 2007, the other on 2 August 2008.

 Operation

-The funicular is considered to be part of the Paris Métro network, and so has similar pricing.
-The two stations each have turnstiles which can read magnetic tickets and Navigo passes.
-They thus allow access via all RATP payment methods, including the single-journey Ticket "t", Paris Visite combination transport/museum pass and other RATP weekly and monthly passes.